 Arapahoe Basin is proud to be recognized as a leader in sustainable recreation.
-Below is a list of accolades bestowed upon the ski area for its efforts to walk lighter on the planet.
+Below are accolades bestowed upon the ski area for its efforts to walk lighter on the planet, even in ski boots.

 2017 – Colorado Association for Recycling: In June 2017, A-Basin received the award of “Outstanding Business Recycling Program” from the Colorado Association for Recycling.
 The award is given annually to the Colorado business best exemplifying both community leadership in and strong commitment to innovation in their waste reduction efforts.